ericphelps/2mp3/README.md

 <h1>2mp3.sh</h1>
 <br />Converts an EPUB, HTML, PDF, or TXT e-book file into a set of MP3 files (an audio book!)
 <br />Windows has nice voices available (at a price), but Linux has nothing (espeak, festival, flite, and pico2wave are all horrible).
 So to convert an e-book into an audio book, we'll use Amazon or IBM's very good voices.
 Amazon's "Joanna" is by far the best (and free for a year), but IBM's "Lisa" and "Michael" are also very good.
 Cloud-based TTS is effectively free forever if you limit yourself to about 10 books a month and spread your books between different cloud TTS engines.
 <br />In addition to creating the MP3 files, this script also tags the files with ID3 data to make the files easier to identify and sort in your audio player.
+If your player can't read ID3 data but instead reads RSS data during the import process, we've got that covered too: The script can create an RSS file for you.
 <br />REQUIREMENTS (will be tested by the script):
 <ul>
 <li>html2text needs the html2text package